-Dubu Jorim or Korean Braised Tofu
+Spicy Korean Braised Tofu (Dubu Jorim)

 Ingredients:

 - Soy sauce.
-Umami-rich depth and flavor.
+For salty, umami-rich depth and flavor.

 - Sesame oil.
 Nutty, aromatic richness.

 - Water.
-To make it saucy and rich!
+To make it saucy and rich.

 Instructions: